-Students will, of course, be busy with their studies most of the time.
+Caribbean medical school students will, of course, be busy with their studies most of the time.
 When you do have free moments in Grenada, Kronstal suggests fully embracing the laid-back flow.
 “It’s a great place for relaxing on the break weeks since everything is so close together,” she says.

 3. Make sure you’re fully prepared before you hit the road

 Public transportation in Grenada consists of taxis, local buses, and, for students at SGU, free shuttles.
 The only downside to these options is you can’t always get where you want to go at a time that fits your schedule.
 Some people prefer buying or renting a vehicle during an extended stay to make sure they can always get around.

 If you do opt to buy or rent a vehicle, you first need to obtain a Grenadian driver’s license.
 You fill out a simple form at the police station, pay a fee, and present your international license.
 These international licenses are only valid for three months.
 Make sure to renew it prior to expiration.